Durham, North Carolina: Religion

 Durham is home to a wide variety of religious practitioners.
 The predominant religion in Durham is Christianity, with the largest numbers of adherents being Southern Baptist, Non-denominational Christian, Catholic, United Methodist, Wesleyan, and Presbyterian.
 Historically there is a significant number of Black Christians in Durham, adhering to Catholicism, Episcopalianism, Pentecostalism, Methodism, and Baptist traditions.
-Durham also has a significant Muslim population and smaller Jewish, Buddhist, Sikh, Baha'i, and Hindu populations.
+The Black Hebrew Israelites also operate an Israelite School of Universal Practical Knowledge campus in Durham.
+There is a significant Muslim population in Durham.
+The Ar-Razzaq Islamic Center, established by the Nation of Islam in 1956 in Durham's West End neighborhood, was the first mosque in North Carolina.
+The city also has smaller Jewish, Buddhist, Sikh, Baháʼí, Hindu, and Unitarian Universalist populations.